-The Committee granted cash-based performance units, performance shares, and restricted stock units in March 2020 to the NEOs.
-The cash-based performance units and performance shares units will mature in December 2022 and will be paid in early 2023, if the financial goals are attained, and the restricted stock units will vest in March 2023.
+The Committee granted cash-based performance units, performance shares, and restricted stock units in March 2021 to the NEOs with the exception of Mr. Adams who was not granted restricted stock units because of the change in his role (his resignation as Chief Executive Officer on January 1, 2021) and instead only received performance-based LTI.
+The cash-based performance units and performance shares units will mature in December 2023 and will be paid in early 2024, if the financial goals are attained, and the restricted stock units will vest in March 2024.
 The values shown in the table reflect the potential value at a target value of one dollar per unit payable at the end of the three-year performance period and one stock unit convertible into one share of Common Stock if the objectives are attained.
 The chart also reflects the fact that each stock unit may be worth a maximum of approximately two dollars or two shares if all performance targets are substantially exceeded, or nothing at all if performance thresholds are not met.